Share storage over a network

 chmod 600 /home/nbd-test

-cat /etc/nbd-server/conf.d/test.conf
+cat /etc/nbd-server/conf.d/share.conf

 cat /etc/nbd-server/allow

-<your client IP address>
+<the client IP address>

 /etc/init.d/nbd-server start